toutpt/collective.categories/README.rst

 Features
 ========

 You can add categories to your content.

+Pluggable backend.
 This addon by default use the same storage and widget as the tags keyword.
 But you can install and configure extra storage / widget.

 Configure the backend using the registry configlet or in a profile as follow::